rahulrachh/rahulrachh/README.md

 ### Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">
 Hello, I am a software developer and an adept problem solver.
-I am looking for Co-op and Internsip opportunities for Winter and Summer 2022 respectively.
+I am looking for other opportunities.
 My areas of interests are Algorithms/Data Structures, Web Development and  Machine Learning.
 <!--
 **rahulrachh/rahulrachh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.